Fastfrets/Calculator/README.md

   -Make a basic calculator that can store memory of all past calculations, which the user can then use to revert to a past calculated integer.

   -Have Passive user alerts when a incorrectly formatted equation was input.

+  -Any incorrectly input symbols or decimals will be removed from the equation, thus allowing only legitimate mathamatical equations.

 # Methodology: